DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization

+\abbrev uses a randomization method which hides fine-grained (cache-line granularity) memory locations from the adversary.
+Specifically, we use \emph{non-temporal writes}~\cite{Intel-manual} that evade the CPU's caches, therefore the adversary cannot observe memory addresses written during the initial randomization.
+Although the non-temporal writes prevent accesses to the new memory layout $L_{1}$ from being cached, the adversary can still observe the written memory locations through the more coarse-grained paging side-channel (that is, the adversary's trace contains a page event $p_i$, but no cache event $c_i$ for the non-temporal write).
+This allows him to know, for each memory block read from the previous memory layout $L_0$, to which memory page it was written in $L_{1}$.
+However, multiple cache lines are written to each page: assuming $4$~KB pages, $64$ cache-line-sized memory blocks will be written to the same page.
+To hide this access pattern the initial randomization of \abbrev accesses \emph{all} memory pages of $L_1$ for each memory block that is moved, see \Cref{sec:without-predictable}.

-A single randomization of an enclave's memory layout is not sufficient to prevent an adversary from learning the relation between (randomized) memory locations and data objects.
-Therefore, \abbrev continuously re-randomizes the memory layout.
-Starting from the initial memory layout $l_0$ a random permutation function $\pi_1$ is applied to derive the first randomized layout $l_{1} = \pi_1(l_0)$.
-After a configurable window the memory layout is re-randomized, applying $\pi_2$ to derive $l_2 = \pi_2(l_1)$.
+\abbrev continuously re-randomizes the memory layout.
+Starting from the initial memory layout $L_0$ a random permutation function $\pi_1$ is applied to derive the first randomized layout $L_{1} = \pi_1 \big( L_0 \big)$.
+After a configurable window $w$ the memory layout is re-randomized, applying $\pi_2$ to derive $L_2 = \pi_2 \big( L_1 \big)$.